- Course Number:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

 Course DescriptionExplores intermediate sculptural form, processes, techniques, and concepts while addressing historical and contemporary issues in sculpture.
 Develops creative problem solving through making sculpture.
 Employs intermediate level techniques associated with the reductive process of carving to make sculpture.
 Establishes critical skills necessary to evaluate sculpture through critiques, discussions, and sculpture presentations by exploring artistic intent, examining aesthetic and structural solutions, and expanding perceptual awareness of sculpture.
 This is the third in a three-course sequence.
 Prerequisites: Two terms of ART 291 or ART 291B or instructor permission.
 Recommended: ART 117.
 Audit available.